cardinalitypuzzles/cardboard/new-hunt-setup.md

 * Log in to the Django admin page for your Cardboard instance at `/admin`
 * Go to the ChatRole tab on the left (located at `/admin/chat/chatrole`)
 * Add a Chat Role for each Cardboard tag/Discord role relationship that you want to set up.
 The Cardboard tag name should go as "Name", and the role id is found in Discord via right-clicking a role and selecting "Copy ID", or Server Settings > Roles > ... > Copy ID.
+  * You may especially want to do this for some or all of the default role tags, found in [hunts/src/constants.js](https://github.com/cardinalitypuzzles/cardboard/blob/master/hunts/src/constants.js)

 ### Giving a new user access to Cardboard